 - The NPIP provider must demonstrate that it has appropriate policies and procedures in place that ensure that all training establishments and tutor pharmacists meet the requirements that are laid down by the PSI Council from time to time. - The objectives for each pharmacy practice experience and the responsibilities of the intern, tutor pharmacist and training establishment are defined. - Practice experiences should be of adequate intensity, breadth, structure and duration so as to achieve the defined educational outcomes.
 They should include the opportunity for the interns to experience ongoing interaction with each other during the course of the internship programme.
-The aggregate of practice experiences should ensure that all educational outcomes and competencies are met by interns prior to the completion of the programme. - There should be clear quality management systems in place for workplace-based progress/review/appraisals which should be fit for purpose.
+The aggregate of practice experiences should ensure that all educational outcomes and competencies are met by interns prior to the completion of the programme. - The NPIP provider should ensure that there are clear quality management systems and procedures in place for workplace-based progress/review/ appraisals which should be fit for purpose.

-PROGRAMME DELIVERY AND LEARNING METHODS
+STANDARD 4: PROGRAMME DELIVERY AND LEARNING METHODS